Warnstrom/PoopCommandOutageBlogpost/README.md

     Clean your data model regularly.
 Fix mismatched or legacy identifiers.

-🔚 Final Thoughts
+Final Thoughts

 What started as a minor feature — a rate limiter — ended up revealing architectural weaknesses.
-With some thoughtful error handling and restructuring, I made the system more robust, scalable, and production-ready.
+With some thoughtful error handling and restructuring, I was able to fix the problem in a fairly quick manner.